-This course provides the professional nurse with knowledge and skills essential to be a coordinator, manage, and leader within a personal and professional ethical framework.
-Skills essential to this role are leadership, communication, collaboration, effective time-management, appropriate negotiation, coordination and evaluation of interdisciplinary health care teams for the purpose of outcome based practice.
+This course provides the professional nurse with knowledge and skills essential to be a coordinator, manager, and leader within a personal and professional ethical framework.
+Skills essential to this role are leadership, communication, collaboration, effective time-management, appropriate negotiation, coordination, and evaluation of interdisciplinary health care teams for the purpose of outcome-based practice.
 This course is limited to professional RNs.
-Pre- or co-requisite "NUR 303: Preparation for Professional Writing".
+Pre- or co-requisite NUR 303.